Tips on Taking IELTS for Australian Visa Purposes

 The English language certainly isn’t the easiest language to learn but we can go over tips on making it easier for you.

-First tip, how about we start on what websites you can use for IELTS practice.
+First tips, how about we start on what websites you can use for IELTS practice.
+There are some websites that you can try to know your English capability.

-Second IELTS for Australian Visa tips, how do you manage your IELTS study?
+Second tips, how do you manage your IELTS study?

-I don’t know about you, but how do you find time to really study as often as you need to so you can get the band you need on each section of the IELTS or some of the other English tests?
+How do you find time to really study as often as you need to, so you can get the band you need on each section of the IELTS, or some of the other English tests?

 Well, I can give you some tips to find yourself some more time.
 At the end of each day, go over all the activities you did during the day, and then write that information down in a chart or timetable.